Retatrutide

 Why You Should Be Cautious

-The impressive Phase 2 results for retatrutide -- up to 24.2% body weight loss -- have generated enormous public interest and, unfortunately, a market for unregulated products.
+The Phase 2 results for retatrutide have generated significant public interest and, unfortunately, a market for unregulated products.
 Some online vendors, peptide suppliers, and overseas pharmacies claim to sell retatrutide for research purposes, personal use, or as a compounded medication.

 These products are not manufactured under FDA oversight, are not tested for purity or potency, and may contain incorrect doses, contaminants, or entirely different substances than advertised.
 Using such products carries serious health risks including adverse reactions from unknown ingredients, incorrect dosing leading to dangerous side effects, and potential interactions with other medications.